 Santiago do Cacém

 Santiago do Cacém belongs to Setúbal District of Portugal, in the Alentejo region.
-It is situated inland, approximately 15 kilometers (around 9 miles) from the Atlantic coast.
+It is situate inland, approximately 15 kilometers (around 9 miles) from the Atlantic coast.

 Praia do Areão is roughly around 15 to 20 kilometers (approximately 9 to 12 miles) west of Santiago do Cacém.
-The beach is easily accessible by car, and the travel time from Santiago do Cacém to Areão beach can generally be covered in approximately 20 minutes.
+The beach is easily accessible by car, and the travel time from Santiago do Cacém to Areão beach can generally covers in approximately 20 minutes.

 Peniche

 Peniche is a coastal town in the Leiria District with around 28,000 inhabitants in the central-western part of the country.
-It is situated on a peninsula jutting out into the Atlantic Ocean, approximately 90 kilometers (around 56 miles) north of Lisbon, the capital city of Portugal.
+And it is situated on a peninsula jutting out into the Atlantic Ocean, approximately 90 kilometers (around 56 miles) north of Lisbon, the capital city of Portugal.

 The town of Peniche popular destination for tourists and surfers from around the world, which means it may have a higher percentage of foreigners compared to other inland towns.